-Roughly a year ago, I stumbled across this TED Talks video from J.J.
+About a year ago, I stumbled across this TED Talks video from J.J.
 Abrams, creator of television’s ALIAS and LOST.
 He has, and continues to be a positive inspiration to my own writing.
-I return to the video now and again whenever I need to refresh my muse.
+This video illustrates a few reasons why he remains influential to me.

 Subtleties of Film